retroelec/T-HMI-C64/README.md

 ## News

-- Support for ESP32-S3-LCD-2.8 from Waveshare
+- Emulator for Linux using SDL
-- Simple SID emulation
 - Code refactoring
-- Arduino ESP32 core 3.2.0

 ## Hardware